Greg Watt Kansas City Mo Criminal Lawyer

 Ali Young

-Kansas City Criminal Defense Lawyer
+Kansas City Criminal Defense Attorney

-track and field.
-After graduating Staley, she received a full athletic scholarship to
+Ali Young graduated from Staley High School where she set numerous records in track and field.
+After graduating Staley, she received a full athletic scholarship to Troy University.

-in leadership studies.
-Ali attended law school at UMKC, graduating and passing
+In 2017, she received her degree in sports marketing with a minor in leadership studies.
+Ali attended law school at UMKC, graduating and passing the Missouri Bar in 2020.

 Career